bh90210/mlsic/docs/_posts/2024-08-19-markov-chains.md

     d{"Markov Generator"} -->
     g["`**Create Train**
     Combine the generated
-    frequencies, amplitudes and durations to discrete sine structure.`"] a -- Load the models ---
+    frequencies, amplitudes and durations to conscutive sines.`"] a -- Load the models ---
     e["amp.json"] -->
     d